adlnet/xapi-profiles/xapi-profiles-spec.md

 `zeroOrMore` | *Optional*.
 A single pattern or statement template identifier.
 A zeroOrMore pattern matches if the identified thing is not present or is present one or more times

+A primary pattern MUST include name and definition.
+They are optional otherwise.
 A pattern MUST contain exactly one of `alternates`, `optional`, `oneOrMore`, `sequence`, and `zeroOrMore`.
-A pattern with an @id MUST NOT include prefLabel, definition, or deprecated.
-A pattern without an @id MUST include prefLabel and definition.
-This is a top-level pattern.

 A pattern MUST not refer to any pattern that has itself in the array or single value for any of `alternates`, `optional`, `oneOrMore`, `sequence`, or `zeroOrMore`, considered recursively.
 A pattern only matches if it matches greedily.
 That is, each optional, zeroOrMore, oneOrMore, and alternate pattern MUST always be considered to match the maximum length possible before considering any patterns later in a sequence.
 That is, no backtracking is allowed.
 This constrains useful statement patterns, but guarantees efficient processing, as once a statement is matched it does not need to be reconsidered (except in cases where it is part of an ultimately unmatched alternate).
 When checking previously collected statements for matching a pattern, ordering MUST be based on timestamp.
 In the event two or more statements have identical timestamps, any order within those statements is allowed.